FelixOnline/FelixOnline/readme.md

 ## Getting started:
 ###Requirements:
-* Local LAMP stack (Apache, PHP and MySQL)
+* Local LAMP stack (Apache, PHP and MySQL) - use of mod_rewrite and mod_deflate is required
 * [Git](http://git-scm.com/)
-*
-Have a look a our [installation guide](//github.com/FelixOnline/FelixOnline/wiki/Installation) if you are unsure how to get the above.

 ###Setup:
 * Clone the repo into the folder your local web server hosts from